 First, I settled her in to observe in a Children’s House classroom.
-When I returned twenty minutes later to escort her to an elementary class, she asked, “Are those really two and a half to six-year-olds?
+When I returned twenty minutes later to escort her to an elementary class, she asked, “Are those really two-and-a-half to six-year-olds?
 It was so peaceful and productive!”
 I pointed out a few of the many activities in which children were engaged.
-“This boy is writing sentences with cut out letters.
+“This boy is writing sentences with cut-out letters.
 That little girl is ordering blocks and prisms using visual discrimination of dimension.
-The girl next to her is arranging flowers in a vase to beautify the classroom.
+The girl beside her is arranging flowers in a vase to beautify the classroom.
 The group of three on the rug is doing an addition problem with decimal system materials.
 You probably recognize many of the practical activities such as sewing a button, cleaning the window, and learning to buckle and tie.
-I hope you also noticed the many expression activities in use – the clay, easel painting, cutting, coloring and collage.”
+I hope you also noticed the many expression activities in use – the clay, easel painting, cutting, coloring, and collage.”

 She began by asking the questions typical of a first-time Montessori observer, then began to wonder out loud how her services would be useful in such a setting.
 “Let’s talk about creativity,” I suggested, “for I think you’ll find that everything you observed this morning was essentially creative in the truest sense of the word.”

 “First, let’s consider the Children’s House class.
 You noticed that the expression activities all respect the child’s innate creativity.
 These were not ‘art projects with an adult-determined outcome.
 We teach children a variety of media but limit the lesson to technique, leaving the child free to explore.
 In each case any product created was a unique expression of that child.
 We are careful that our comments are non-judgmental.
 We might recognize the kinds of brush strokes, and the use of space or color, but we would stop there.
 You won’t find children in these classrooms producing artwork to please the adult, but to satisfy their own creative urges.